Chapter 270C — Department of Revenue; Commissioner

 Redemption of Property

-You can get your seized property back before the sale by paying the full amount of taxes, interest, penalties, and costs …
+Before a tax sale, you can get your seized property back by paying the full amount due plus the expenses of the …

 270C.7104